TROPIC FEVER

 ALEXANDER VON HUMBOLDT‘S ADVENTURES

-In 1799 young Berlin aristocrat Alexander von Humboldt embarks for a journey into the complete unknown.
-Accompanied by his French friend and soul mate Aimé Bonpland he travels the almost completely unexplored rain-forest regions of South America.
-The objective of Humboldt‘s mission: To prove there is a hidden inter-connection between the two big river systems of the sub-continet, between the Amazon and the Orinoco.
+In 1799, the young Berlin aristocrat Alexander von Humboldt set out on a journey into unknown territory.
+Accompanied by his French friend and companion Aimé Bonpland, he travelled through the almost entirely unexplored rainforest regions of South America.
+Humboldt’s goal: to prove the existence of a hidden connection between the continent’s two great river systems — the Amazon and the Orinoco.

 Shot on original locations in Manaus (Brazil), Presidente Figureido (Brazil), Rio Negro (Brazil), Berlin, Munich.